JoshuaTheEpic1/Software_Engineering/Documents/Milestone 2/Design Document.md

 ## System Features
 ### 4.1 Read a text file.
-4.1.1   Description and Priority
+4.1.1   Description and Priority<br />
 Reads and parses a text file for instructions that need to be run.
-High priority.
+High priority.<br />
-4.1.2   Stimulus/Response Sequences
+4.1.2   Stimulus/Response Sequences<br />
-User provides the name of the textfile that needs to be read.
+User provides the name of the textfile that needs to be read.<br />
-4.1.3   Functional Requirements
+4.1.3   Functional Requirements<br />
 Opens a text file by name provided in the command line by the user.
-If the file can't be opened the program asks again until a file can be opened.
+If the file can't be opened the program asks again until a file can be opened.<br />
 Parses that text file and loads the instructions into two vectors.
-One holding the instruction and one holding the memory location.
+One holding the instruction and one holding the memory location.<br />

 ### 4.2 I/O operations.
-4.2.1   Description and Priority
+4.2.1   Description and Priority<br />
 Should be able to take a word from keyboard and input into memory.
 Or display a word to the screen from memory.
-Medium priority
+Medium priority<br />
-4.2.2   Stimulus/Response Sequences
+4.2.2   Stimulus/Response Sequences<br />
-User inputs the instruction +1010 or -1010 and the program should ask for a input and save it to memory 10.
+User inputs the instruction +1010 or -1010 and the program should ask for a input and save it to memory 10.<br />
-User inputs the instruction +1110 or -1110 and the program should display the word in memory 10.
+User inputs the instruction +1110 or -1110 and the program should display the word in memory 10.<br />
-4.2.3   Functional Requirements
+4.2.3   Functional Requirements<br />
-Be able to save information and be able to read saved information.
+Be able to save information and be able to read saved information.<br />

 ### 4.3 Load/store operations.
-4.3.1   Description and Priority
+4.3.1   Description and Priority<br />
-Should be able to load a word from memory location into a variable or store a variable into a memory slot.
+Should be able to load a word from memory location into a variable or store a variable into a memory slot.<br />
-4.3.2   Stimulus/Response Sequences
+4.3.2   Stimulus/Response Sequences<br />
-User inputs the instruction +2110 or -2010 and the program should put the word from memory 10 into the accumlator.
+User inputs the instruction +2110 or -2010 and the program should put the word from memory 10 into the accumlator.<br />
-User inputs the instruction +2110 or -2110 and the program should save the word from the accumulator into memory 10.
+User inputs the instruction +2110 or -2110 and the program should save the word from the accumulator into memory 10.<br />
-4.3.3   Functional Requirements
+4.3.3   Functional Requirements<br />
-Be able to do basic arithmetic correctly.
+Be able to do basic arithmetic correctly.<br />

 ### 4.4 Arithmetic operations.
-4.4.1   Description and Priority
+4.4.1   Description and Priority<br />
 Should be able to do simple arithmetic if instructions call for it.
-Medium priority.
+Medium priority.<br />
-4.4.2   Stimulus/Response Sequences
+4.4.2   Stimulus/Response Sequences<br />
 User inputs the instruction "+3010" or "-3010" the program should add the word from memory stored in memory 10 and add it to the accumulator.
-Leaving the result in the accumulator.
+Leaving the result in the accumulator.<br />
 User inputs the instruction "+3110" or "-3110" the program should subtract the word from memory stored in memory 10 and add it to the accumulator.
-Leaving the result in the accumulator.
+Leaving the result in the <br />accumulator.<br />
 User inputs the instruction "+3210" or "-3210" the program should divide the word from memory stored in memory 10 and add it to the accumulator.
-Leaving the result in the accumulator.
+Leaving the result in the accumulator.<br />
 User inputs the instruction "+3310" or "-3310" the program should multiply the word from memory stored in memory 10 and add it to the accumulator.
-Leaving the result in the accumulator.
+Leaving the result in the <br />accumulator.
 4.5.3   Functional Requirements
 Be able to do basic arithmetic correctly.

 ### 4.4 Control operations.
 4.5.1   Description and Priority
-Should be able to branch to a different memory location if instructions call for it, can branch no matter what, branch if the accumulator is negative, or branch if the accumulator is zero. low priority.
+Should be able to branch to a different memory location if instructions call for it, can branch no matter what, branch if the accumulator is negative, or branch if the accumulator is zero. low priority.<br />
 4.5.2   Stimulus/Response Sequences
-User inputs the instruction "+4010" or "-4010" the program then branches to the memory location 10.
+User inputs the instruction "+4010" or "-4010" the program then branches to the memory location 10.<br />
-User inputs the instruction "+4110" or "-4110" the program branches to the memory location only if the accumulator is negative.
+User inputs the instruction "+4110" or "-4110" the program branches to the memory location only if the accumulator is negative.<br />
-User inputs the instruction "+4210" or "-4210" the program branaches to the memory location only if the accumulator is zero.
+User inputs the instruction "+4210" or "-4210" the program branaches to the memory location only if the accumulator is zero.<br />
-User inputs the instruction "+4310" or "-4310" the program pauses executing the instructions.
+User inputs the instruction "+4310" or "-4310" the program pauses executing the instructions.<br />
-4.5.3   Functional Requirements
+4.5.3   Functional Requirements<br />
-The program should have a variable to know where it is in memory and then be able to change that.
+The program should have a variable to know where it is in memory and then be able to change that.<br />
-The program should be able to pause waiting for some input to unpause.
+The program should be able to pause waiting for some input to unpause.<br />

 ## Other Nonfunctional Requirements
 ### 5.1 Performance Requirements